 Where Did All The NIBY's Go?

-Many years ago while I was married to Bonnie I lived in the little village of Weston where we rented our first one bedroom apartment back in June of 1982.
-Our 26th floor apartment had amazing unobstructed easterly views of Toronto from our large spacious balcony.
+While I was married to Bonnie we lived in the little village of Weston where we rented our first one bedroom apartment back in June 1982.
+Our 26th floor apartment had amazing unobstructed easterly views of Toronto from our large and spacious balcony.
 The newly built building had been finished just a few months before we signed our first one year lease.
-It was perfect timing for us as Bonnie would now be able to live there.
-At the same time it gave us the opportunity to furnish the apartment and make it our home before our upcoming October wedding day.
+It was perfect timing for us as Bonnie would now live there while we furnished our new apartment before our upcoming October wedding day.
 Most importantly it would give us the privacy back that we had both been missing for the previous six months.

-We were both earning good money and were spending every cent we earned on our wedding expenses, furnishing our new apartment and our everyday living expenses.
+We were both earning pretty good money, but we were spending every cent we earned.
+Our mounting wedding expenses while furnishing our new apartment plus our everyday living expenses was where all our money went.
 We had purchased a king size waterbed and we were already putting it to good use.
 Everything was slowly starting to come together as Bonnie and I eagerly looked forward to the lifetime journey that we would soon be embarking on.

 No worries it should be an easy fix, I thought to myself.

-Within a few hours the DIY black liquid tar-like waterproof solution I bought had already dried and I was about to apply the second coat.
-I was home alone standing on the waterbed trying to balance myself while checking how dry the first coat was when the whole first coat fell down right onto my face.
-I was furious; I had black sticky goo everywhere on my face, in my hair and on my shirt.
-Almost immediately I marched down to the management office in the lobby while I was still covered in tar.
-I am sure that I must have looked absolutely ridiculous and I could see that one of the ladies in the office was laughing at me.
-I told the building manager that we would be breaking our lease and we would be moving out at the end of the month.
+Within a few hours the black liquid tar-like waterproof solution I bought then applied had already dried and I was about to apply a second coat.
+I was at home alone standing on the waterbed while trying to balance myself checking out how dry was the first coat.
+It was then that the complete first coat patch fell down right onto my face.
+I was furious; I now had black sticky goo everywhere on my face, in my hair and on my shirt.
+Almost immediately I marched right down to the management office in the lobby while still covered with the tar.
+I am sure that I must have looked absolutely ridiculous and I could see that one of the ladies in the office was snickering at me.
+I told the building manager that Bonnie and I would be breaking our lease and we would be moving out at the end of the month.

 I slammed the door as I exited the office.
 The building manager said nothing, she knew how pissed off I was and by the end of the month Bonnie and I had already signed a new lease in an older building just a couple of blocks away.
-It was a larger two bedroom apartment and I could throw pucks from our eleventh floor balcony hitting the roof of Weston Arena where I played hockey.
+It was a larger two bedroom apartment and I could throw pucks from our eleventh floor balcony onto the roof of Weston Arena where I played hockey on Monday nights.

 Back then Weston was a beautiful place to live and raise a family.
 It had a real small town country like atmosphere even though you were living within Canada’s largest city.
-Today because of our lax immigration laws the Village of Weston has now turned itself into one of the poorest and highest crime rate areas in Toronto.
-Simply put Weston resembles more of a ghetto than the quaint little village I once lived in.
+Today because of our lax Federal immigration laws the Village of Weston has become one of the poorest and highest crime ridden neighborhoods in Toronto.
+Simply put Weston now resembles more of a ghetto than the quaint little village where I once lived back in the 80's.

-After having lived in two apartments over a six year period, I was more than eager to get the fuck out of Weston once I saw changes creeping in.
+We lived in two apartments over a six year period and I was more than eager to get the fuck out of Weston once I saw the changes creeping in.
 The neighborhood demographics were changing rather quickly and in my opinion it was not for the better.
-It seemed like overnight hundreds of refugees and immigrants from Somalia and Ethiopia had taken over the whole neighborhood.
-For me driving up Weston Road from my Lawrence Avenue apartment felt as if I was living in another country altogether.
+It seemed like overnight hundreds of refugees and immigrants from Somalia and Ethiopia had taken over the whole neighborhood with more arriving weekly.
+For me driving up Weston Road from my Lawrence Avenue apartment began to feel as if I was living in another country altogether.

-With the incoming new immigrant population there was soon to be big changes in the area businesses.
-Within a decade of us leaving, gone were all the little places that made Weston a unique place to live, shop and eat.
+With the new incoming immigrant population there was soon to be big changes in all the area businesses.
+Within a decade of us leaving, gone were all the little places that made Weston such a unique place to live, shop and eat.
 They were all now replaced with multi-cultural stores, eateries and churches catering to the areas new demographics.

-Although I later discovered that Weston could be a sketchy place long before the newcomers arrived.
+Although I later discovered that Weston could be a sketchy place long before all the newcomers arrived.

-Apartment #1105 had a very noticeable large steel plate around the door handle and lock.
-It was an odd look and I always wondered if a repair was needed why management never just replaced the door.
-The steel plate was quite ugly and it stuck out like a sore thumb.
-Other than the ugly plate nothing else about the building really bothered me.
+Apartment #1105 had a very noticeable large steel panel plate around the door handle and lock.
+It was an odd look and I always wondered why if a repair was needed management never just replaced the door.
+The bolted on steel plate was quite ugly and it stuck out like a sore thumb.
+Other than that ugly plate nothing else about the building really bothered me.

 Glen was not home at the time but the girl he shared the apartment with was home along with three other men.
 He explained that it was a stolen goods deal that went bad and when it was all said and done the three men who were there were all murdered inside the apartment.
 Glen's roommate was shot twice in the head and was found on the balcony.
 She survived.